NIH Grants Policy Statement

 Awards to for-profit organizations are subject to NIH Standard Terms of Award; however, some mechanisms do not allow automatic carryover of unobligated balances of funds.
 Under those mechanisms, the NIH awarding IC will specify the disposition of the reported unobligated balance in the NoA.
 (See Administrative Requirements—Changes in Project and Budget in IIA).

-The requirements for non-Federal audits of for-profit organizations are specified in 45 CFR part 74.26(d).
-A for-profit organization is required to have a non-Federal audit if, during its fiscal year, it expended a total of $500,000 or more under one or more HHS awards (as a direct grantee and/or under a consortium participant) and at least one of those awards is an HHS grant.
-45 CFR part 74.26(d) incorporates the thresholds and deadlines of OMB Circular A-133 but provides for-profit organizations two options regarding the type of audit that will satisfy the audit requirements.
+The requirements for non-Federal audits of for-profit organizations are specified in 45 CFR 74.26(d).
+A for-profit organization is required to have a non-Federal audit if, during its fiscal year, it expended a total of $500,000 or more in Federal awards.
+45 CFR 74.26(d) incorporates the thresholds and deadlines of OMB Circular A-133 but provides for-profit organizations two options regarding the type of audit that will satisfy the audit requirements.
 The grantee either may have (1) a financial-related audit (as defined in, and in accordance with, the Government Auditing Standards (commonly known as the "Yellow Book"), GPO stock 020-000-00-265-4, of a particular award in accordance with Government Auditing Standards, in those cases where the recipient receives awards under only one HHS program, or (2) an audit that meets the requirements of OMB Circular A-133.

 OMB Circular A-133 is available electronically at http://www.whitehouse.gov/sites/default/files/omb/assets/a133/a133_revised_2007.pdf.